aasensio/hazel2/docs/graphical.rst

 Synthesis
 ---------

 A graphical frontend is available after installation.
-Just type:
+Just type the following in a console:

 ::